bruceravel/demeter/documents/DPG/_sources/feff/input.txt

 this section, that workspace is a subdirectory called :file:`feff/`.

-The ``screen`` attribute is a boolean which will suppress the messages the FEFF would normally write to standard output when set to 0.
+The ``screen`` attribute is a boolean which will suppress the messages that :demeter:`feff` would normally write to standard output when set to 0.

 When the ``file`` attribute is set, that input file will be parsed and its contents stored as attributes of the Feff object.
 At this point, the